TCLee-tech/Java-Springboot-Gemini/README.md

 ![gemini pro output 3](https://github.com/TCLee-tech/Java-Springboot-Gemini/blob/8c582aa48c370fa51f28fcacb67d220b1e09eb0c/GeminiOutput3.jpg)

+There are many potential use cases:.
+For example, you can call supermarket or e-commerce sites APIs to get the list of ingredients.
+You can call your "smart" fridge to check if you have any of the ingredients at home.

 Codes are in the "demo" folder.

+GPT4 by OpenAI also has dual-modality capability.